Eldarsa/Pong/README.md

 - ECS: Architectural
 - Pipe and filter: Architectural

+Architectural patterns are in a sense design patterns on a higher level.
+Both are patterns, or solutions to a recurring problem, but the main difference is their scope.
+An architectural patten focuses more on the structure of the overall program (eg. MVC or ECS), how classes interact or how to communicate in the program.
+A design pattern focuses more on solution to smaller, more local problems.
+A design pattern can for example describe how to instantiate classes during runtime or how classes should behave different according to the state.

 ## Task 4.b and 4.c

 We have used the following patterns in our code: